-According to statistics, working as a personal trainer is the 18th most enjoyable job title in the US based on living standards.
+Statistics show that working as a personal trainer is the 18th most rewarding career in the United States.

 It’s also important to remember that as a personal trainer, you are as much a caregiver as you are an entrepreneur.

-As always, we love serving, as a guide to newbies coming into the personal training industry, our top recommended certifications are highlighted for you.
+As always, we love serving, as a guide to newbies coming into the personal training business, our top recommended certifications are highlighted for you.

 This article is going to guide you through the steps for making the right decision.